 Only with proper and timely monitoring of the patient and prompt attention to the patient's complaints can a potential tragedy be averted.

 Keep in mind that even if a doctor failed to timely diagnose the bowel perforation, they will still argue that there was no way they could have detected this for a number of different reasons...

-So, do you have a case if there was a perforation to your colon during colonoscopy?
 It depends on whether the hole was detected during surgery when it was made.
-If the doctor failed to detect the perforation, and you continued to complain, and your condition worsened, then you need to speak to an experienced medical malpractice attorney who practices in the State of New York immediately.
+If the doctor failed to detect the perforation, and you continued to complain, and your condition worsened, then you need to speak to an experienced medical malpractice attorney who practices here in New York immediately.